reuters-graphics/bluprint/README.md

 ## 📦 Parts

 Sometimes it's handy to use just _a part_ of your bluprint.
-For example, you might want to update a few files in a project to sync up with changes added to the bluprint.
+For example, you might want to update a few files in a project to sync up with changes in the upstream bluprint.

 Parts make it possible to give your users the option to overwrite some files in a project scaffolded by your bluprint.
 Just add a `parts` object to your `.bluprintrc`.
 Each key should be the name of a part.
 The value should be an array of glob strings matching the files in your project that belong to that part.